rballester/ttrecipes/README.md

 ## Examples

-See the ```examples/``` folder for some sample scripts.
-Check out [this Jupyter Notebook](https://github.com/rballester/ttrecipes/blob/master/examples/sensitivity_analysis/Sensitivity%20Analysis%20Examples.ipynb) for the examples used in our paper *Tensor Approximation of Advanced Metrics for Sensitivity Analysis*.
+See the [```examples/```](https://github.com/rballester/ttrecipes/tree/master/examples) folder for some sample scripts.
+Check out [this Jupyter Notebook](https://github.com/rballester/ttrecipes/blob/master/examples/sensitivity_analysis/Sensitivity%20Analysis%20Examples.ipynb) for the examples used in our paper [Tensor Approximation of Advanced Metrics for Sensitivity Analysis](https://arxiv.org/abs/1712.01633).

 You can also run and interact with the notebook online using Binder or Microsoft Azure Notebooks (a free Azure account is needed).